Nikon Coolpix A in 2025

 For years, I’ve been searching for something that’s compact, elegant and competent – a “Vanity Camera”, as I call it.
 After much deliberation, I settled on getting the world’s prettiest camera, a Fujifilm x100v.
 Except, as of this writing, I couldn’t find a new body in three different countries that I looked.

 Well, it turned out that my brother managed to find an X100V and was gracious enough to swap it for my X-E4 kit.
+This is my very personal, highly subjective review/opinion piece on this camera.

 The MetaComputer™ (Part "What" of 3)